-I am assistant professor of Ethics and Political Philosophy at Tilburg University and a postdoctoral research fellow at Utrecht University.
+I am assistant professor of Ethics and Political Philosophy at Tilburg University.

 My research is in moral and political philosophy.
 I mainly work on topics in distributive justice, particularly on desert, egalitarianism, and property.
-I also have a research interest in the ethics of markets, the meaning and future of work, moral status, personal identity, and the value of life and death.
+I also have a research interest in the ethics of markets, the meaning and future of work, moral status, personal identity, the value of life and death, and wellbeing.

-I am currently working on two books.
-The first is a monograph on meritocracy that will initially appear in Dutch, titled Je verdiende loon?
-(Earning What You Deserve?).
-The second is an edited volume on wealth and power.
+I am currently working on a monograph on meritocracy that will initially appear in Dutch, titled Je verdiende loon? and a number of papers on desert and luck egalitarianism.

 I am happy to supervise BA and MA theses on various areas within contemporary ethics.
 I am particularly interested in debates about desert, egalitarianism, and property–but am also willing to supervise theses on the ethics of markets, the meaning and future of work, moral status, personal identity, the value of life and death, and wellbeing.
 Please feel free to get in touch to discuss possible thesis topics.